 - In the film, Miss Peregrine receives a phone call from Grandpa Portman, which Jacob later answers.
-This is not in the book, and I found it quite awkward rather than sentimental.
+This is not in the book.

 - In the book, Jacob ducks and covers when the bombs are about to hit.
 Time instantly freezes, then a flash of light and it’s the night before again.
 In the film, time stops slowly and is rewound, so he’s not as scared.
 This does make for some great visuals, though.

 - In the book, all of the peculiars put on a show for Jacob to show off their powers.
 Miss Peregrine comes out as a bird and turns into a human; Olive floats above everyone else; Bronwyn lifts a rock the size of a fridge; Fiona makes plants grow; and Hugh spits out bees to pollinate Fiona’s flowers.
 This could have been brilliant to see, too, but we do see their powers in other ways in the film.

 - In the book, the children go swimming in the town.
-In the film, they do not leave the home.
-It’s made out to look like the children can only get to the home by the cairn in the film, so they do not leave the home to remain in their loop.
+In the film, they do not leave the home and it’s made to look like they can only get to the home by the cairn, so they do not leave to remain in their loop.
 In the book, they leave the home many times, as there are ways to get around the cairn so they can leave without resetting time.